Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 As of 0.93.0.0, nations can grant a NationZone which surrounds the towns which are members.
 This is enabled at `global_nation_settings.nationzone.enable` in the config.yml.
 NationZones are just like normal wilderness except the only players which can modify the area are members of the nation.
 This can be useful to prevent greifing near to towns who have a nation.
 NationZones can be increased in size by increasing the population of the nation using the NationLevels in the config.yml, you can optionally make the capital town have a larger NationZone.
 NationZones can be disabled during war time in the config.yml at `global_nation_settings.nationzone.war_disables`.

+As of 0.96.2.0 you can configure a maximum number of residents per-town if they do not have a nation, at `global_town_settings.maximum_number_residents_without_nation`.
+When set above 0 towns will have to form nations to add more residents.

 Nations can grant many perks to their towns which can increase as the nation population increases, these include:

 -   Bonus townblocks to be claimed.